lam7039/ExecutingProject/README.md

 An executable project for testing GameEngine3D

 # Development Setup (Windows)
-Requires: Visual Studio 2015 and CMake
+Requires: Visual Studio 2015 or higher and CMake

 1. Clone [GameEngine3D](https://github.com/lamram/GameEngine3D) to the same parent directory as ExecutingProject.
 2. Run Project/VisualStudio15_x64.bat (or x86 depending on your CMake installation) and open the solution in the newly created folder.